Guan06/mina/README.md

 We included OTU table of Human Microbiome Project downloaded from https://www.hmpdacc.org/hmp/HMQCP/ and maize root-associated microbial community profiling ASV table from Bourceret and Guan *et al*., 2020.
+In the HMP dataset, **2711 samples with **27,627 OTUs and for maize dataset, 437 samples with 11,098** ASVs were presented.
 To import the data and create new 'mina' object:
 ```r
 hmp <- new("mina", tab = hmp_otu, des = hmp_des)
 maize <- new("mina", tab = maize_asv, des = maize_des)
 ```
+This step could also be skipped since the two dataset are included as 'mina' object in the package.
 ### Community diversity analysis
 For the community diversity analysis, here we use hmp data as example.
 The data needed to be normalized / rarefied before distance / dissimilarity matrix calculation.
 ```r
 hmp <- norm_tab(hmp, method = "total")
 ```
 #### Composition-based diversity analysis
 Dissimilarity / distance between pairwise samples were usually calculated by